DownAndDoerrty/employee-directory/README.md

 Run `./bin/run.sh` in the employee-directory project root from your terminal.

-This run your frontend, backend, and ensure your database is running.
+This should run your frontend, backend, and ensure your database is running.